The law provides different maximum time limits for detention depending on the applicable ground.

 The majority of persons are detained for less than 3 months both at the border and on the territory.
 It should be noted, however, how there have been cases of persons detained for more than 6 months (for more information, see AIDA 2020 Update).

 The available figures do not distinguish asylum seekers from other immigrants.
 In the first half of 2020, the average border detention period was around three weeks.
-The average duration for territorial detention was 41 days in 2019.
-No additional statistics on the average time of detention were provided for the full year of 2020 and for 2021.
+The average duration for territorial detention was 41 days in 2019, 34 days in 2021 and 29 days in 2022.

 Article 59(7) Aliens Act